Swiss regulator backs bank bail-ins before government rescues

 UBS drew a line under its 2008 bailout last week, saying it will buy back from the SNB a fund set up to purge the Swiss bank of toxic assets but which has since turned profitable.

-The move will boost UBS's capital defenses and was welcomed by investors as the bank exits many fixed-income lines and focuses on its flagship private banking business.
+The move will boost UBS's capital defences and was welcomed by investors as the bank exits many fixed-income lines and focuses on its flagship private banking business.